6000j/Ao3WordTools/README.md

 # ChapterWords
 A python 3.10 program that calculates the word counts of the chapters an Ao3-download-formatted HTML file and puts them into an oup.txt, along with a cumulative total.
 It removes all non-body words, including A/N's, summaries, and other various non-body words.

-Note that `ChapterWords` only works on multi-chapter fics.

 Usage: `python chapterWords.py [-h] [-o OUTPUT] file`

-Note: Any text between <>'s will not be counted.

 ## Example